redfern08/redfern08/README.md

 ## Hello! 👋 I am Isaac!
-Full stack and indie game developer
+Data analyst/engineer and indie game developer
 ---

 I am a passionate software developer, focused on building applications that will help